dolphindb/vscode-extension/README.md

 * Connect to local or remote servers
 * Execute scripts and see results directly in VS Code
-* Create and view basic data forms in the DolphinDB Explorer
+* Create and view basic data forms in the DolphinDB ENV window

 ## Prerequisites